 |TRACK LENGTH||3.295 miles|

 |MOST WINS||Michael Schumacher (4)|

-- Mark Webber finished fifth in his home Grand Prix for Minardi in 2002.
+- Making his Formula 1 debut, Mark Webber finished fifth in his home Grand Prix for Minardi in 2002.
 He and team owner Paul Stoddart took to the podium after the official procedures to celebrate his achievement with the Australian crowd.

 - The longest straight here is 860 metres long.

-- Formula One, and the support races, are the only events this track is used for all year, meaning that despite the roads being used year round by the public, the track is often dusty and offers low grip at the start of the weekend.
+- Formula 1, and its support races, are the only events this track is used for all year, meaning that despite the roads being used year round by the public, the track is often dusty and offers low grip at the start of the weekend.

-- 70% of a lap at Albert Park is spent at full throttle.
+- Over 70% of a lap at Albert Park is spent at full throttle.